-On the flip side, if interest rates were 2 percent higher than the inflation rate or more, it would portend a drop in gold prices.
+On the flip side, if interest rates were 2% higher than the inflation rate or more, it would portend a drop in gold prices.

 For example, Hyzy says gold's rise in the past has been driven by fear of the unknown and the unthinkable.
 The unknown was whether the U.S. dollar would weaken.
 The unthinkable was whether the world's major economies would suffer another near-catastrophic financial crisis.

 The "love" aspect has to do with the rising demand for gold jewelry and ornaments in China, India and other emerging-market countries where gold is an important cultural symbol, Holmes says.

-"Fifty percent of the world's population believes in gold … for love, romances, birthdays," he says.
-"This is the Year of the Rabbit, so if you're in Asia, you can see 24-karat gold rabbits that are given as a gift."
+"50% of the world's population believes in gold … for love, romances, birthdays," he says.

 India and China together account for a majority of the total worldwide demand for gold bars, coins and jewelry.
 In 2014, China overtook India as the world's leading consumer of gold, with both countries seeing a resurgence in gold jewelry, according to the World Gold Council, an industry market development organization based in London.